bisinho/DSAG-BTP-OpsDays-2026-HanaCloud-AutomationPilot/exercises/ex1/README.md

 - Operator: `equals`
 - Expected value: true
 ![](./images/ex01-29-dsag.png)
-//to-do: explain what exactly this validation does and why it is important

-Outoput key: **backupStartTime** - string
+#### Why Is This Error Message Important?

+Instead of returning raw SQL output, SAP Automation Pilot converts technical information into meaningful operational insights.
+This allows operators, monitoring tools, and AI Agents to understand immediately whether action is required without interpreting database-specific details.

+### New output `backupStartTime`
+A new outoput key that returns when the backup had been started:
+name: `backupStartTime`
+type: `string`

+Mapping the output within the output section:
 - values for the ouput: `$(.checkLatestBackupStart.output.result)`

+### Triger the command
-Now trigger the command and you will get also details about when the last DB back up was initiated (see below)
+Now trigger the command and you will get also details about when the last DB back up was initiated (see below).
 ![](./images/ex01-30-dsag.png)

 ---